 To this day, you can still go underground and see some of the remnants of the old city, and there are a few different tours which provide a guided trip through this historic area.

-A company called Beneath the Streets currently offers one of the most popular Seattle Underground tours, and their service is actually included at no extra cost with a Seattle tourist pass.
+A company called Beneath the Streets currently offers one of the most popular Seattle Underground tours.

 This tour lasts for approximately 1 hour and it provides information about the history of Seattle from a unique and interesting perspective.